The Office of the Registrar is here to help you with transcripts, academic catalogs, policies on student records and transfer credits, and more.

 Occasional records(students' educational records not included above, i.e., minutes of faculty committee meetings, copies of correspondence in offices not listed above, etc.): if such records are desired, the appropriate official will collect such records, direct you to their location, or otherwise make them available for inspection and review.

 WLC does not sell textbooks on campus, so you need to order your books online before coming to campus.
-Textbook information is listed with your courses on myWLC (Academics/My Courses).
+Textbook information is listed with your courses on myWLC (Students>Registration Information>My Course Schedule>Schedule Details).
 Click on the plus sign (+) next to a course number to see the titles and ISBN.

 If you are unsure of what to order, email your professor from your WLC email account with questions.